balamkondababu/pelago_webdriverio/Readme.md

-# WEBDRIVERIO - UI Testing
+# WebdriverIO - UI Testing
 ## Description

 WebdriverIO is a progressive automation framework built to automate modern web and mobile applications.
 It simplifies the interaction with your app and provides a set of plugins that help you create a scalable, robust and stable test suite.